Ravenbrook/mps/procedure/review.rst

 process.review.goal.prevent [Needs importing.
 RB 2023-01-21]) by
 finding ways to prevent the reoccurance of defects.
 This closes the process improvement loop.

+[This text was in the phase section and may need incorporating here.

+   The followup is done by the `.role.leader`_, and make take place any time after the brainstorm meeting.
+[What is the followup?
+RB 2023-01-20]

+   Immediately after each logging meeting time is used to brainstorm the process causes of major defects, and to brainstorm improvements to remove these causes.
+The meeting shall last no more than half an hour.
+The objective is to maximize production of useful ideas and personal commitment to change within that time.

+RB 2023-01-23]

 5.6.1.
 In Advance